 Show deference in situations when employees may know more than you, and also amplify their expertise to other team members.

-Baron Christopher Hanson, Lead Consultant at management and strategy consulting company RedBaronUSA, said that acknowledging employees publicly is important, but be sure to do so with context and specificity.
+Baron Christopher Hanson, growth strategy consultant at management and strategy consulting company RedBaronUSA, said that acknowledging employees publicly is important, and good managers will be sure to do so with context and specificity.

 “Recognize their expertise in detail, so others can feel confident working with them, asking them questions, and looking to them for advice in a technical quandary,” Hanson said.